Preparing a Place

 If using more than one broody hen for natural incubation at the same

-clean, draft-free, isolated from the rest of the flock, free
+dark, clean, draft-free, isolated from the rest of the flock,

-of lice and ticks, and safe from potential predators.
+free of lice and ticks, and safe from potential

-Allow ample room for the hen leave the nest to eat,
+predators.
+Allow ample room for the hen leave the

 - Prepare one comfortable ground-level nest.